 Leveraging Cybersecurity Vulnerability Plan

 Once a plan is approved internally and implemented, medical device manufacturers should leverage it in a number of ways, including:

-- Risk Management – Determining if the threat of patient harm raised by the vulnerability are adequately addressed and controlled by existing features and/or defined compensating controls, i.e. residual risk levels have been deemed acceptable based on a defensible criteria.
+- Risk Management – Determining if the threat of patient harm raised by the vulnerability is adequately addressed and controlled by existing features and/or defined compensating controls, i.e. residual risk levels have been deemed acceptable based on a defensible criterion.

 - Action Plan – An action plan should be in place to reflect the magnitude of the identified problem and align it with risks both demonstrated and potential.

 - Transparent Evaluation – Medical device manufacturers should also include a detailed and transparent evaluation of residual risk and any risk introduced by the remediation itself.

 Finally, the guidance clarifies that changes made for the vulnerability of controlled risk are “generally” considered medical device enhancements and not full-blown recalls.
 In addition, routine updates to cybersecurity programs and the use of patches are not usually considered a type of medical device enhancement.